bilyanakarcheva/bilyanakarcheva/README.md

 - 👋 Hi, I’m @bilyanakarcheva
 - 👀 I’m interested in developing my programming skills.
-- 🌱 I have previously finished the C# path in Softuni and I'm currently delving into the Alpha JS program in Telerik Academy.
+- 🌱 I have previously finished the C# path in Softuni and I have recently graduated from the Alpha JavaScript program in Telerik Academy.
 - 💞️ I’m passionate about programming and enjoy solving complex problems.
 - 📫 How to reach me karcheva.bilyana@gmail.com.